The Story Behind the Last Lot:

-With your help we can preserve this final piece of a very scenic and ecologically diverse conservation puzzle.
+With your help, together we preserved this final piece of a very scenic and ecologically diverse conservation puzzle.

 For historical land-saving context, let’s travel back in time to 1997 when a 15-lot subdivision was proposed for a fragile upland ridge jutting out into the marsh bordering Coy’s Brook, which is the major tributary to the Herring River.
 This represented HCT’s very first land fundraising campaign to buy 11 of those lots for a bargain sale of $225,000 from James and Marcia Stewart.
 When a property owner sells at less than appraised value or at a “bargain sale,” then the owner can realize significant tax benefits.

 That first HCT purchase made possible by HCT members and grant- making groups like the Fields Pond Foundation resulted in preserving 16 acres.
 Over the next year, Robert and Charles Hall donated 9 adjacent acres.
 In 2000 and 2004, HCT purchased two more lots from the Stewarts as the conservation assemblage continued to grow.
 Unfortunately, James and Marcia passed away, but their three children approached HCT with a rare opportunity to buy the last one-acre lot.
 So now, 22 years after the very first acquisition, HCT has a chance to preserve the last wooded lot next to Coy’s Brook Woodlands.

-Let’s reflect on why this Last Lot is so important to preserve in the bigger ecological picture of the Coy’s Brook Woodlands trail destination.
+Let’s reflect on why this Last Lot was so important to preserve in the bigger ecological picture of the Coy’s Brook Woodlands trail destination.

-By preserving the land, we’re extinguishing another septic system in the watershed, thereby protecting the water quality of Coy’s Brook and by extension the Herring River.
-By preserving the one-acre lot, we’re protecting the visitor experience to this very scenic trail loop, which is also compelling, but let’s look deeper and closer at some of the wildlife that call this land home because of the mix of habitats including pine-oak upland and bordering marsh.
+By preserving the land, we extinguished another septic system in the watershed, thereby protecting the water quality of Coy’s Brook and by extension the Herring River.
+By preserving the one-acre lot, we protected the visitor experience to this very scenic trail loop, which is also compelling, but let’s look deeper and closer at some of the wildlife that call this land home because of the mix of habitats including pine-oak upland and bordering marsh.